FREESTONE COUNTY HISTORICAL MUSEUM

 Much THANKS goes to the Fairfield Volunteer Fire Department and the Community National Bank for their very generous $500 dollar donations to help restore the firetruck.

 We challenge all of the other banks in Freestone County to match this $500 donation.
 If all could give this amount, the $5000 expense could be met rapidly.
-The plans are to clear coat it only.

 Old windows coming out